 - Dust, fume, and mist – Maintaining air quality by capturing process generated pollutants.

 - Gases and Vapors – These could be an asphyxiant gas or explosive gas, requiring consideration of equipment construction and explosion protection.

 - Spot heating or cooling of office space within the larger enclosure.

-- Other factors determining the final design include geographic location of facility, equipment installed, heat loads, and on site staffing for potential maintenance issues.
+- Other factors determining the final design include the geographic location of the facility, equipment installed, heat loads, and on-site staffing for potential maintenance issues.